 Participants in this working group work together to identify opportunities and challenges for AI and form connections with partners.
 They will collaborate on the development of standards, AI-based applications for predictive maintenance, supply chain management and construction logistics optimization and AI-supported decision making.
 Subjects such as modular and industrial construction and renovation, embedding the application of AI in the built environment in (regional) field labs and vocational education and increasing the adoption rate of AI based applications are also on the agenda.

-Would you like to hear more about the plans of this working group?
-View the public kick off (in Dutch).
+If you would like to know more about this working group’s plans, take a look at the kick off or the webinar (both in Dutch).
 Interested in this theme?
 Become a participant of the NL AIC and benefit from the knowledge and network around Built Environment and other relevant AI themes.